MateuszCaputa/geometric-pack/README.md

   height 'h' in exact order

-- Sphere, You have to use one argument and program will take it as radius 'r' in exact order
+- Sphere, You have to use one argument and program will take it as radius 'r'

 - Cube, You have to use one argument and program will take it as length side 'a'